andrevidela/Research-report/Thesis/index.md

 As you can see we can't really tell what's going on  between X and Y, they aren't related directly, but we can tell that they are both smaller than W and greater than Z

 ## Linear types
-Linear types describe values that can be used exactly 0 times, exactly 1 time or have no restrictions put on them
+Linear types describe values that can be used exactly 0 times, exactly 1 time, or have no restrictions put on them

 ## Linearity / Multiplicity